charlsoluwapelumi/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 function that prints n elements of an array of integers
 ## 9-strcpy.c:
 function that copies the string pointed to by src, including the terminating null byte (\0)
+## 100-atoi.c:
+function that convert a string to an integer
+## 101-keygen.c:
+program that generates random valid passwords for the program 101-crackme